Published on 30 April 2021

-As winter arrives, the nights get colder and the rain sets in, a big glass of red wine sounds more and more inviting.
-The Swan Valley has many on offer.
-But which one should you choose?
+When winter arrives, the nights get colder and then the rains set in, a big red wine sounds particularly inviting.
+The Swan Valley has many on offer -but which one should you choose?

 The warm Swan Valley climate is said to be more suited to growing Shiraz, while Cabernet Sauvignon matches better to the cooler climate areas of Margaret River and the Great Southern.
 In fact, many Swan Valley wineries source Cabernet grapes from these areas for their wines.
 But there is still plenty of Cabernet growing in the Valley and they do produce some lovely wines.